mjbeswick/tacit-dom/docs/DOM_INTERNALS.md

 ## Conclusion

-The DOM module in Thorix provides a robust, performant system for creating reactive HTML elements.
+The DOM module in Tacit-DOM provides a robust, performant system for creating reactive HTML elements.
 Its architecture ensures:

 - **Reliability**: Built-in safeguards against infinite loops and memory leaks
 - **Performance**: Efficient updates with change detection and batching